The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 \subsection{Effect of Disclosures with Explanations}

 We consider the effects of disclosures with explanations by comparing between phase 1 and phase 2 in explanations conditions with either type of bias.

-In the case of direct bias through a protected feature, we find that bias disclosure with explanations has no significant effect on fairness perceptions (\autoref{subfig:disc_expl_fp}).
-Different from bias disclosure without explanations (\autoref{sec:disc}), we find that bias disclosure with explanations significantly increases the acceptance rate for female applicants (participants flip models' ``Late'' prediction for female applicants at a much higher rate), with the acceptance rate for the male applicants unchanged (\autoref{tab:flip_rate} in the Appendix).
-Bias disclosure with explanations also results in a significant increase in FPR and a significant decrease in FNR, leading to an overall insignificant change in accuracy (\autoref{subfig:disc_expl_dmq}).
-Even despite a higher rate of acceptance for female applicants, the increase in gender parity is not significant (\autoref{subfig:disc_expl_dmf}).
-This is likely due to the normalizing effect of the acceptance rate of male applicants, which also increases, but not significantly.
+In the case of direct bias through a protected feature, we find that bias disclosure with explanations has no significant effect on fairness perceptions (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_expl_fp}}{\autoref{subfig:disc_expl_fp}}).
+Unlike with bias disclosure without explanations (\aptLtoX[graphic=no,type=html]{\S\ref{sec:disc}}{\autoref{sec:disc}}), we find that bias disclosure with explanations significantly increases the acceptance rate for female applicants (participants flip models' ``Late'' predictions for female applicants at a much higher rate), with the acceptance rate for the male applicants unchanged (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:flip_rate}}{\autoref{tab:flip_rate}} in the Appendix).
+Bias disclosure with explanations also results in a significant increase in FPR and a significant decrease in FNR, leading to an overall insignificant change in accuracy (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_expl_dmq}}{\autoref{subfig:disc_expl_dmq}}).
+Even despite a higher acceptance rate for female applicants, the increase in gender parity is not significant (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_expl_dmf}}{\autoref{subfig:disc_expl_dmf}}), likely due to the normalizing effect of the acceptance rate of male applicants, which also increases insignificantly.